-- 60,000,000 shares are designated as common stock; and - 5,000,000 shares are designated as preferred stock, of which 2,504 shares are designated as Series A Convertible Preferred Stock and 5,750 shares are designated as Series B Convertible Preferred Stock.
+- 60,000,000 shares are designated as Common Stock; and - 5,000,000 shares are designated as undesignated preferred stock.

 Common Stock

 The holders of our Common Stock are entitled to one vote per share on all matters submitted to a vote of our stockholders and do not have cumulative voting rights.
 Subject to preferences that may be applicable to any preferred stock outstanding at the time, the holders of outstanding shares of Common Stock are entitled to receive ratably any dividends declared by our board of directors out of assets legally available.
 Upon our liquidation, dissolution or winding up, holders of our Common Stock are entitled to share ratably in all assets remaining after payment of liabilities and the liquidation preference of any then outstanding shares of preferred stock.
 Holders of Common Stock have no preemptive or conversion rights or other subscription rights.
 There are no redemption or sinking fund provisions applicable to our Common Stock.